 Name components vary depending on the type of certificate.
-Names will be consistent with the name requirements specified in "Internet X.509 Public Key Infrastructure Certificate and CRL profile" (RFC 2459[7]).
-See section 7 for more details.
+Names will be consistent with the name requirements specified in "Internet X.509 Public Key Infrastructure Certificate and CRL Profile" (RFC 2459[7]).
+See section 7 for more detailsFor robot certificates, the CN must be "Robot:" string followed by a meaningful service description and full name of the certificate user.
+Service description and certificate user's name must be separated by " - ", e.g. "CN=Robot: Noname service - John Doe".
+Also, the Subject Alternative Names extension must include an e-mail address of the certificate user.

-3.1.2 Need for names to be meaningful

-The Subject Name in a certificate must have a reasonable association with the authenticated name of the entity.

-3.1.3 Rules for interpreting various name forms

-See section 3.1.1 and 3.1.2.
+- 3.1.2 Need for names to be meaningful The Subject Name in a certificate must have a reasonable association with the authenticated name of the entity. - 3.1.3 Rules for interpreting various name forms See section 3.1.1 and 3.1.2.